vfilippova-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 {{< alert title="Note" color="primary" >}}When using detached signatures, the detached payload must not be base64 encoded.
 You must add a `"b64: false"` header claim to the JWS token to enforce this behavior.
 See [JWS Unencoded Payload Option RFC 7797](https://tools.ietf.org/html/rfc7797) for more information.{{< /alert >}}

-**Payload claim validation policy**: Select a policy to perform additional validation of the token payload.
-The payload value is made available to the policy via the `${jwt.body}` message attribute, which is created based on the value of the "cty" header claim.
+**Validate payload claims**: Select a policy to perform additional validation of the token payload.
+The payload value is made available to the policy via the `${jwt.body}` message attribute.
+If a detached signature is configured, the `${jwt.body}` is not created and the attribute with the location of the payload, which defaults to `${content.body}`, should be used instead.

 ### Additional JWT verification steps